QOM-One/qom-network/docs/validators/upgrades/automated.md

 qomd version
 ```

-### 2. Download the Evmos release
+### 2. Download the Qom release

 <!-- NOTE: Using a h4 tag here so the relative markdown link used at the top of this document works -->
 <h4 id="manual-download">2.a) Manual Download</h4>

 Cosmovisor will continually poll the `$DAEMON_HOME/data/upgrade-info.json` for new upgrade instructions.
-When an upgrade is [released](https://github.com/evmos/evmos/releases), node operators need to:
+When an upgrade is [released](https://github.com/qom/qomapp/releases), node operators need to:

 1. Download (**NOT INSTALL**) the binary for the new release
 2. Place it under `$DAEMON_HOME/cosmovisor/upgrades/<name>/bin`, where `<name>` is the URI-encoded name of the upgrade as specified in the Software Upgrade Plan.